LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

     when: delayed
     start_in: 60 seconds
     ```

 ## Dynatrace Calculated Service Metrics

-Dynatrace calculated service metrics will allow us to adjust our SLOs and SLIs to include queries specifically targetting the requests submitted by jmeter during the load test.
+Dynatrace calculated service metrics will allow us to adjust our SLOs and SLIs to include queries specifically targetting the requests submitted by JMeter during the load test.
 This allows us to obtain more accurate results for our SLI queries and target specific calculated measures like DB calls per request, Calls to other services by our service, and the response time of just the requests in our load test.

 These calculated service metrics can be easily incorporated into our SLI file (note the rt_invoke_avg, count_svccalls_invoke, and count_dbcalls_invoke):